HanKruiger/tsnetwork/README.md

 The exploration and evaluation of using this technique for graph layouts was done as my MSc thesis project at Rijksuniversiteit Groningen, which I aim to finish in August 2016.

+A large part of an essential module in this implementation is a heavily adjusted version of Paulo Rauber's [thesne](https://github.com/paulorauber/thesne), which is an implementation of dynamic t-SNE.

 ## Dependencies

 This was developed and tested solely on ArchLinux.